awaseem/aliw.ca/src/content/cursor.md

 ![Cursor mockup](./images/cursor-mockup.png)

 I've always wanted to teach programming to others just so that they can understand what it takes to build something in our modern generation.
 Most of the time, it’s hard to explain some of the technical challenges I tackle every day on the job when talking to my friends, family or even my own fiancée.
-So, I decided to create Cursor— an app to help others understand some of the inner workings of programming without any barriers to entry.
+So, I decided to create Cursor—an app to help others understand some of the inner workings of programming without any barriers to entry.

 ## No Barriers?